Former gymnast at conference to prevent child sex abuse

-The first former gymnast to press charges against Michigan State University sports doctor Larry Nassar is giving the keynote address at a Vermont conference on preventing child sexual abuse.
+The first woman to publicly identify herself as a victim of Michigan State University sports doctor Larry Nassar says statutes of limitations need to be addressed to ensure survivors of child sexual abuse have access to the justice system.

+Rachael Denhollander, a former gymnast, spoke Thursday at a Vermont conference on preventing child sexual abuse.

+Denhollander, a lawyer, told her story and the obstacles she and other survivors faced.
+Nassar is serving effective life sentences for child porn possession and molesting young women and girls.

+The conference was organized to make sure Vermont remains vigilant nearly 10 years after a law was passed in response to the sexual assault and murder of 12-year-old Brooke Bennett.

 Premium content for only $0.99